xulusjb/PUBG/README.md

 # Introduction
 ⚠⚠⚠ Current version not working after 0313 update.
-Working on it. ⚠⚠⚠ It is the python script for bot / farming in PUBG PC 1.0. <br />
+Working on it. ⚠⚠⚠  <br />
+It is the python script for bot / farming in PUBG PC 1.0. <br />
 You may use it to earn bp or lower your leaderboard rank. <br />
 <br />